mjalleda/Selenium/Selenium_Tutorial/README.md

 - Open the newt on browser
 - Open the new window on browser
 - Object Location

-- 3.5.1: IDE: It is addon on firefox browser only.
+1.5.1: IDE: It is addon on both firefox and chrome browsers.
+It doesn't work on other browsers like safari, IE.
-4.5.2:  Selenium Server:RC: It is also called, Remote control OR Selenium 1.0 Or Version 1.0 OR Selenium Server.
+1.5.2:  Selenium Server:RC: It is also called, Remote control OR Selenium 1.0 Or Version 1.0 OR Selenium Server.
-This is deprecated 4years back.
+This is deprecated 4years back.So we don't use it anymore.
-WebDriver: It is also called
-- Selenium 2.0/WebDriver
-- Version 2.0
+1.5.3: WebDriver: Definition: Selenium WebDriver is a collection of open source APIs which are used to automate the testing of a web application.Selenium Webdriver is platform-independent since the same code can be used on different Operating Systems like Microsoft Windows, Apple OS and Linux.It is also called
 - Selenium Server.
 - Native browser
 - Why its called native browser: When selenium automation starts to run, it opens a fresh browser for testing.
 If browser have addons,bookmarks or cookies, WebDriver removes all these and opens a fresh browser (without any of these).

-1.5.3:GRID: With the help of this tool, you can run selenium automation scripts from remote box.
+1.5.4:GRID: With the help of this tool, you can run selenium automation scripts from remote box.
 How do you run remotely: Here you talk about hub and nodes.
 Lets take example.
 You have a hub and three nodes. .
 Node 1: With MAC OS with Safari browser
 Node 2: Linux OS with Chrome browser